dktr0/Punctual/REFERENCE.md

 step [graph,graph,graph,...] [graph] -- given a list of graphs and a second, final, "modulating" graph, output the value of a selected graph from the list according to the second argument (drive with lfsaw to produce a simple step sequencer-like behaviour).

-sqrt [graph] -- returns the square root of the graph

 mono [graph] -- takes multi-channel graphs down to a single channel by summing/mixing

 gate [graph] [graph] -- when the absolute value of the second graph is lower than the absolute value of the first graph the output is zero, otherwise the output is just the value of the second graph (note: unlike a typical audio noise gate this gate closes and opens immediately)